abatilo/gke-tpu-env-injector/README.md

 parallelism > 1, and requesting google.com/tpu properties.
 ```

-However, what if you're not launching a Kubernetes `Job` at all?
-What if you
+What if you're not launching a Kubernetes `Job`?
+What if you have your own
-have your own applications to launch that still need these environment
+applications to launch that still need these environment variables?
+That's what
-variables?
-That's what `gke-tpu-env-injector` is for.
+`gke-tpu-env-injector` is for.

 `gke-tpu-env-injector` will do this same environment variable injection for
 Kubernetes `StatefulSet`s, which can also leverage a Kubernetes headless